chris-creditdesign/nature-strawberry/README.md

 To do:
-- Place a tags inside h1 tags
-- Fix apostrophe in rollercoaster headline
+- Summary page
+- Footer links
+- Large search page